LiuLou0104/INFO6205_FinalProject/README.md

 3. Select `Pathogen Type` and enter the `Population Density` textbox with number; check boxes to set some factors that attribute to the random area to begin spread the virus (if `Quarantine` is chosen as 'yes', the infection will not go outside that origin area)
-4. Click on `Start Simulation` and there will be a random-selected area as the beginning epidemic area, then canvas will show the progress of simulation
+4. Click on `Start Simulation` and there will be a random-selected area as the beginning epidemic area, then canvas will show the progress of simulation and dynamic display current infected cases
 5. After the simulation stop, there are several charts to view using `See ALL Reports`, select the time of simulation to see details charts; Click on the `Show in Explorer` will open the picture in system
 6. `Back` button take back from the report view page to simulation page